 If governments rely on the Ontario model to expand CPP/QPP, the annual premiums for someone earning $50,000 would go up as follows.

-Trouble for employees The employee portion of maximum annual CPP/QPP premiums would increase by about $1,100/year over 10 years.
+Trouble for employees: The portion of premiums paid by employees would increase by about $880/year.

-Trouble for small business The employer portion would also increase by about $1,100/year per employee.
-That means a company with 15 employees would be paying an additional $16,500 per year.
-The self-employed, who pay the entire premium themselves, would be paying an additional $2,200/year.
+Trouble for small business: The employer portion would also increase by about $880/year per.
+That means a company with 15 employees would be paying an additional $13,200 per year.
+The self-employed, who pay the entire premium themselves, would be paying an additional $1,700/year.

-Trouble for the economy Higher labour costs, with no increase in productivity, would lead to job losses or reduced hours for many workers over the first 10 years of a CPP increase, and wages would go down by 1.5%.
-Many Canadians would go without work for years.
+Trouble for the economy: Higher labour costs, with no increase in productivity, would lead to job losses, wage cuts/freezes or reduced hours for many workers.
 Some might escape unscathed, but everyone would be at risk.